bloomberg/chromium.bb/docs/security/security-labels.md

 * **CVE-####-####**: For security bugs that get assigned a CVE, we tag the appropriate bug(s) with the label for easy searching.

+### OS Labels

+It can be hard to know which OS(s) a bug applies to.
+Here are some guidelines:

+* Blink is used on all platforms except iOS.
+A (say) UAF in Blink is probably not particular to whatever platform it was found on; it's probably applicable to all.
+* The same is true of Skia, and the net/ code.
+* If the bug is in a file named `foo_{win,linux,mac,...}.cc`, it's specific to the named platform.
+* Java code is particular to Android.
+* Objective-C++ (`foo.mm`) is particular to macOS and iOS.
+(But note that most of our Objective-C++ is particular to macOS *or* iOS.
+You can usually tell by the pathname.)
+* Views code (e.g. `ui/message_center/views`) is used on Windows, Linux, Chrome OS, and perhaps Fuchsia (?).
+Views for macOS is increasingly a thing, but Cocoa code (e.g. `ui/message_center/cocoa`) is particular to macOS.

 ## An Example

 Given the importance and volume of labels, an example might be useful.